 After his 2008 sentence, Epstein made the bulk of his new money through his work for Leon Black and his family office.
 While the nature of his activities is debated and rumors swirl, an internal audit shows that Epstein performed three types of tasks for Black from 2013 to 2017: 1) family office operations, 2) structuring the Black family trust to minimize inheritance tax, and 3) handling miscellaneous problems of the ultra-wealthy (art, boats, jets, etc.).
 Over those years, Leon transferred $158 million to Epstein, lent him money for an art deal, and eventually ended up in arbitration over the final invoice Epstein expected to be paid.

-Epstein spent roughly 10% of his best years' revenue on questionable things — payments to Easter European women, legal fees, and trafficking-related expenses, while also averaging $1M in cash withdrawals a year.
+Epstein spent roughly 10% of his best years' revenue on questionable things — payments to Eastern European women, legal fees, and trafficking-related expenses, while also averaging $1M in cash withdrawals a year.
 Maintenance of his lifestyle was another 20% — airplane and island maintenance, staff, and $25M to Ghislaine for managing his properties and other activities.

 Epstein's investments are mostly opaque, but all assets were invested through other broker-dealers (JPMorgan, Fidelity, et al.), with no SEC/FINRA-registered entities owned by Epstein.
 After leaving JPMorgan Chase, Epstein moved his primary banking relationship to Deutsche Bank, where the bank flagged and monitored his transactions, but took no action beyond asking the nature of transfers to Russian women.
 Epstein's personal lawyer is on record asking how to withdraw cash without triggering AML reporting.
 For an op or intelligence agent, Epstein and associates were both lazy and inept at financial crime.

-A key, but unreported detail of the final weeks of his life: Jennifer Araoz served Jeffrey Epstein with a civil lawsuit under New York's new Child Victims Act on July 22, 2019, prompting his first reported suicide attempt the very next day; then the establishment of the 1953 Trust and creation of a new will assigning the all assets to the Trust in the weeks after.
+A key but unreported detail of the final weeks of his life: Jennifer Araoz served Jeffrey Epstein with a civil lawsuit under New York's new Child Victims Act on July 22, 2019, prompting his first reported suicide attempt the very next day; then the establishment of the 1953 Trust and creation of a new will assigning the all assets to the Trust in the weeks after.
 The Child Victims Act opened Epstein up to prosecution of past actions without the previous statute of limitations that shielded his late 90s, early 00s activities.
 Time was up, and he knew it.

 Epstein was a serial liar.
 This makes it difficult to sort fact from fiction.
 The deeper you go, the more muddy things become.
 He creatively positioned why he left Bear Stearns.
 He inflated his client list.
 He inflated his employee count.
 He inflated his wealth.
 He took credit for others' ideas.
 He claimed support for the Me Too movement in an unreleased Steve Bannon documentary.
 Or did he?
 He frequently said things.
 Did he broker the deal between the Saudis and Tesla?
 Did he run lucrative FX trading?
 Was he a CIA-Mossad asset?
 For now, not likely, unless you are writing Epstein fan fiction.
 Did he move within intelligence-adjacent circles for decades?
 Yes.

-The following is a dossier assembled on Epstein in the wake of the Trump administration's supreme bungling of the release of caes files and miscalculating the public's interest — and specifically the Conversative base's — in answers and justice.
+The following is a dossier assembled on Epstein in the wake of the Trump administration's supreme bungling of the release of case files and miscalculating the public's interest — and specifically the Conversative base's — in answers and justice.
 It's the culmination of night and weekend research in July 2025.

 You can download 3,000 pages of public records detailing Epstein's finances, companies, and the Epstein Network.
 These documents include annual trust financial statements, estate asset lists after his death, civil lawsuits, findings from two major financial institutions, quarterly trust audits, and more.